Millerton Creek Ranch’s Dedication to Stewarding the Land

 Learn more about Millerton Creek Ranch’s unique history and how MALT saved this at-risk property from subdivision and development.

-In partnership with the Marin Resource Conservation District (MRCD) and the Natural Resource Conservation Service (NRCS), 3,300 feet of cross fencing, new water pipelines and new livestock water troughs were installed at Millerton Creek Ranch.
-These installations will enhance the ranchers’ ability to rotationally graze their cattle, increasing the land’s productivity and capacity to capture and store carbon.
+In partnership with the Marin Resource Conservation District and the Natural Resource Conservation Service, 3,300 feet of cross fencing, new water pipelines and new livestock water troughs were installed.
+These installations will enhance the ranchers’ ability to rotationally graze their livestock, increasing the land’s productivity and capacity to capture and store carbon.

-Another 2,500 feet of fencing was built to protect an eroding gully.
-Protecting and restoring the eroding gully will allow the newly planted vegetation to establish strong roots, stabilizing the soil and allowing it to absorb and retain water.
-Over time, this work will enable more perennial grasses, shrubs and other native species to establish, providing wildlife habitat along the gully’s riparian corridor and sequestering more carbon in the plants and in the soil.
+Another 2,500 feet of fencing was built to protect an eroding gully, allowing the young vegetation to establish strong roots, stabilize the soil and increase soil water retention.
+Over time, this work will result in more perennial grasses, shrubs and other native species, providing wildlife habitat along the gully’s riparian corridor and sequestering more carbon in the plants and in the soil.

-Learn more about SAP today and how you can apply for and/or support this work!
+Learn more about our SAP program and DRAWS initiative and how you can support these efforts!